-In Video SEO Basics Part 1, I talked about where you can place a video (answer: on your website first, then on video sharing sites) and the best way to maximize the search engine value of video you place on your own website.
-In part 2, I’ll talk about the basics of optimizing a video you upload to YouTube, the juggernaut of video sharing sites in the USA.
+In Video SEO Basics Part 1, we talked about where you can place a video (answer: on your website first, then on video sharing sites) and the best way to maximize the search engine value of video you place on your own website.
+In part 2, we’ll talk about the basics of optimizing a video you upload to YouTube, the juggernaut of video sharing sites in the USA.

 Optimizing Your Video On YouTube

 There are four reasons to place your video on YouTube:

 1. That’s where everyone goes.
 If you have a video that people want to watch, you need to take it to them.

 2. You can generate visitors to your website.
 If 1,000 people view your video, and the very end of the video says “Visit SporkMarketing.com for more info,” some percentage of those 1,000 viewers are going to follow directions and visit your site.

 3. You can build links to your website.
 This isn’t a huge benefit most of the time on any specific video (with exceptions of course).
 However, taken in aggregate, posting dozens of videos to YouTube – each with a link back to your site in the description – is a good thing in terms of link building.
 However, the best link opportunity on YouTube is on your channel page, and by creating a popular channel you can get a very powerful link.

 4. YouTube videos show up in Google results.
 When someone searches for your keywords on Google.com, there’s a chance your YouTube video will appear in the top 10 results.

 1. The title of the video is critical to its success.
 Just like a web page title, you need to think about keywords and you need to keep the title as short as possible.
 Three to five keywords in your title would be great, and 10 keywords in your title is too many.